awesomeshield/awesomeshield.github.io/content/tutorials/light-sensor/text.md

 The `reading()` function gets a light reading from the light sensor.

-*Returns:*
-It returns an `int`, which is the light level in lux.
+*Returns:* It returns an `int`, which is the light level between 0-1023

 ## Tips
-The sensor reading will chance if you cover it with your hand, or shine a light on it.
+The sensor reading changes if you cover it with your hand, or shine a light on it.
 You can use the light sensor to detect and simple gesture: a hand passing over it.